EdmundsAPI/edmundsapi.github.com/api-documentation/vehicle/price_tco/v1/index.md

 3) That you include the following explanation of what that number is:

 *Edmunds.com's True Cost to Own® (TCO®) is Edmunds.com’s estimate of the cost of buying and owning a vehicle for the first five years assuming 15,000 miles driven per year.
-TCO® includes depreciation, interest on financing, insurance premiums, taxes and fees, fuel, maintenance and repairs.*
+TCO® includes depreciation, interest on financing, insurance premiums, taxes and fees, fuel, maintenance, repairs, and takes into account and any federal tax credit that may be available.*

 4) That you include the following legal notice: